Do you have a story to tell but can't find a way to tell it?

 Hi!
 I'm Dee.

-I especially love helping people quiet their restless mind and find their writing voice through the powerful practice of contemplative writing.
+I love helping people learn how to suffer less and enjoy more.
+How to quiet their restless mind and find their writing voice through the powerful practice of contemplative writing.

 What's that, you ask?

 Contemplative writing is a unique and powerful writing practice that brings mindfulness and writing together on the page.

 Find out what it's like to write for the sheer joy of seeing what emerges.

 You could start now.

 2. Start a timer.

 There's a bit more guidance in my one-page Guide to Writing Mindfully.
 You can download the (free) PDF here or